himanshusingh60120/insane-sanity/README.md

 1. The model must return the **exact span** it is objecting to, copied character for character.
 2. Before a finding is shown or written anywhere, the server checks that span appears **verbatim** in the page source.
-3. Anything that fails that check is discarded and counted.

-A model that invents a sentence produces a quote that does not exist in the source, and the finding disappears before you ever see it.
+3. The correction must be a **minimal edit** of the span it quotes.
+Replacing a 90-character clause with the single word "suppliers" is not a correction, it is a different sentence.
+4. A spelling finding must quote **a word, not a sentence** — quoting a whole clause is how a model smuggles an invented claim past a verbatim check, because the sentence is real even when the error is not.
+5. Any word the model names inside its own note must **actually appear in the quoted span**.
+A note reading *"the word 'cer' is a typo"* is thrown away when `cer` appears nowhere in the text.
+6. Anything failing any guard is discarded, counted, and the reason is shown in the run summary.

+Guards 3–5 exist because guards 1–2 were not enough.
+An earlier build passed a finding that quoted a real sentence from a live page and then claimed a word inside it — a word that did not exist — was a typo.
+The quote verified, so it survived.
+Verifying that the span exists is not the same as verifying that the claim about it is true.
 The run summary shows *"N findings kept, M discarded for not matching the page text verbatim"*, so drift is visible rather than silent.

 With no `OPENAI_API_KEY` set, those three rows read **Not run** rather than guessing, and everything else works unchanged.